-National Tax Revenue (Budget of FY2021) Features Income Tax ¥18.7 trillion Tax burdens increase progressively according to the tax paying capacity.
+National Tax Revenue (Budget of FY2022) Features Income Tax ¥20.4 trillion Tax burdens increase progressively according to the tax paying capacity.
 Income tax is imposed mainly on the working generation.
 Various deductions are devised to give fine-tuned considerations to individuals according to their conditions.
-Corporation Tax ¥9.0 trillion Tax policy requires to be consistent with government's Growth Strategy and also considerations must be given to maintain and improve international competitiveness.
+Corporation Tax ¥13.3 trillion Tax policy requires to be consistent with government's Growth Strategy and also considerations must be given to maintain and improve international competitiveness.
 Various tax preferences to achieve certain policy goals are taken.
 Tax revenues are relatively sensitive to economic conditions.
-Consumption Tax ¥20.3 trillion Consumption tax burdens are shared widely by all citizens including elderly, instead of putting heavy burden on the working generation.
-Consumption tax revenues are relatively stable irrespective of economic changes.
-The impact on economic activities is relatively small.
-Inheritance Tax ¥2.2 trillion It plays a role of preventing the gap between the rich and the poor from consolidating, so as to achieve the purpose of the redistribution of assets.
+Consumption Tax +21.0 (IIIII0II) Inheritance Tax ¥2.6 trillion It plays a role of preventing the gap between the rich and the poor from consolidating, so as to achieve the purpose of the redistribution of assets.
 The tax is levied on the personnel holding some assets as the subjects.

-In recent years, social security-related expenses and national debt services (principal and interest payments on the government bond) have increased in national general account expenditures, while the proportion of other policy expenses has decreased.
-In recent budgets, social security-related expenses, national debt services, and local allocation tax grants account for about three-quarters of total expenditures.
+In recent years, social security expenditure and national debt services (principal and interest payments on the government bond) have increased in national general account expenditures, while the proportion of other policy expenses has decreased.
+In recent budgets, social security expenditure, national debt services, and local allocation tax grants account for about three-quarters of total expenditures.

-Tax revenue is estimated to be approximately 57.4 trillion yen in the FY2021 general account budget.
-Essentially, the government expenditure should be financed by the tax and other revenue in the same year, but the current revenue accounts for only about two-thirds of the whole expenditure in the FY2021 budget, and the rest one-third relies on the revenue from issuing government bond (i.e. debt).
+Tax revenue is estimated to be approximately 65.2 trillion yen in the FY2022 general account budget.
+Essentially, the government expenditure should be financed by the tax and other revenue in the same year, but the current revenue accounts for only about two-thirds of the whole expenditure in the FY2022 budget, and the rest one-third relies on the revenue from issuing government bond (i.e. debt).

 There is a large gap between general account expenditures and tax revenues, which has been financed by issuing government bonds (construction bonds and special deficit-financing bonds) as debt.
-The burden has been postponed to the generation of our children and grandchildren.
+The burden has been postponed to the future generation.
 In addition, expenditure is recently expanding due to the responses to the COVID-19.
 The current tax system has not been able to cover the increasing expenditure due to factors such as aging population, and has not adequately fulfilled its basic function of fund raising.